7 Modern Kitchen Design Ideas

 Islands don't only look great; they serve a practical purpose.
 Now, you won't need to worry about trying to fit everything on your counter when you cook.
 An island offers you a level of precision, order, and categorization.

 Heck, if you have kids, an island is also a great place for them to do homework or have a snack.
 It's always a great option to add more seating to your house; it helps people feel more at home.
-The island become a gathering point in your new kitchen, so be sure to add enough seating.
+The island becomes a gathering point in your new kitchen, so be sure to add enough seating.

 4. A Monochrome White Design